oaworks/oareport-docs/docs/data.md

 #### `is_compliant*`

-_Boolean:_ `true` if the work is compliant with the organization's Open Access policy
+_Boolean:_ `true` if the work is compliant with the organization’s Open Access policy

 _Source:_ OA.Works\
 _Updated:_ Weekly (premium)

 #### `is_covered_by_policy`

-_Boolean:_ `true` if the work is covered under the organization's Open Access policy
+_Boolean:_ `true` if the work is covered under the organization’s Open Access policy

 _Source:_ OA.Works\
 _Updated:_ Weekly (premium)